Infinicken/Richman4L/Richman4L/ExternalLibrary/readme.md

 I got it from here : https://github.com/luto/FoggyConsole

 I also edit this library in many ways.
+I'll republish this library in a other repo.